 A proxy account will allow your assistant to act on your behalf while conducting business at University Library.
 We highly recommend that if your assistant is going to be checking out materials for you to have a proxy account setup for them.
 While University Library does not charge overdue fines for Faculty, this would not apply if your assistant checked out materials for you on their personal account.
 There are three ways to establish a proxy account for your assistant:

 - Write a letter on departmental letterhead stating that you want your assistant to have proxy rights on your account.
 The assistant must bring the letter to the Circulation Desk along with their University ID.

 - You may come down to the Circulation Desk with the assistant and personally request that a proxy account be created for them.
 Please make sure you have your University Faculty ID and that the assistant has their University ID.

 Last updated by jpcooper on 04/09/2010

 IU students, faculty, and staff should use their university ID and passphrase to login to computers at IUPUI University Library.
-For assistance using wireless access, please contact a Client Support Technology Consultant at 278-1360 during library operating hours.
+For assistance using wireless access, launch the 'Live Tech Assistance' app above, or contact a Client Support Technology Consultant at 278-1360 during library operating hours.